ibasbase/Wedding-Organizer/README.md

 What is Wedding Organizer
 *******************

-Inventory System is open source to meet the needs of the Wedding system.
+Wedding System is open source to meet the needs of the Wedding system.

 *******************
 Release Information Ibas Abilowo